andrewmilson/ministark/README.md

 ## Acknowledgements

 - [StarkWare](https://starkware.co/) - The company started by the people who invented STARKs.
-There's so many great things to learn from the people at this company.
+There are so many great things to learn from the people at this company.
 It's great how public and open their educational material is.
 Check out: GOAT Eli Ben-Sasson's [STARK math thread](https://twitter.com/EliBenSasson/status/1578380154476208131), Cairo whitepaper ([Video](https://www.youtube.com/watch?v=DTVn0oYLVsE), [PDF](https://eprint.iacr.org/2021/1063.pdf)), [DEEP Method Medium article](https://medium.com/starkware/starkdex-deep-dive-the-stark-core-engine-497942d0f0ab).
 - [Alan Szepieniec](https://twitter.com/aszepieniec?lang=en) - The [Anatomy of a STARK](https://aszepieniec.github.io/stark-anatomy/) tutorial is (IMHO) the best end-to-end practical resource to understand STARKs.
 Read through this and the magic of STARKs will start to make sense.
 [BrainSTARK](https://aszepieniec.github.io/stark-brainfuck/brainfuck) is a fantastic sequel to the STARK Anatomy tutorial and is a practical guide to creating an AIR that proves programs written in the Brainf**k programming language.
 Check out miniSTARK's [brainf\*\*k example](examples/brainfuck/) which is an implementation of the BrainSTARK AIR.
 - [Winterfell](https://github.com/novifinancial/winterfell) - A STARK prover and verifier developed at Facebook by [Bobbin Threadbare](https://twitter.com/bobbinth) and others.
 This repo was heavily used as a reference for several components: fast Merkle Tree, DEEP composition polynomial, channels, and STARK component traits.
 Bobbin has some great HackMD articles: [Miden VM program decoder](https://hackmd.io/_aaDBzbWRz6EwQQRtK1pzw), [Memory in Miden VM](https://hackmd.io/@bobbinth/HJr56BKKt), [u32 operations in Miden VM](https://hackmd.io/NC-yRmmtRQSvToTHb96e8Q#u32-operations-in-Miden-VM).